Paul Salamunovich

-Paul Salamunovich KCSG (June 7, 1927 – April 3, 2014) was a Grammy-nominated, American conductor and educator.
+Paul Salamunovich KCSG (June 7, 1927 – April 3, 2014) was a Grammy-nominated American conductor and educator.

 He was the Music Director of the Los Angeles Master Chorale from 1991 to 2001 and its Music Director Emeritus from 2001 until his death in 2014.
 He served as Director of Music at St. Charles Borromeo Church in North Hollywood, California, for 60 years between 1949 and 2009.
-In addition, he held academic positions at a number of Southern California universities.
-He was also a master clinician, having been invited to conduct just under 1000 festivals and workshops around the world including an unprecedented four consecutive ACDA national conventions—all with different groups.
+In addition, he held academic positions at many Southern California universities.
+He was also a master clinician, having been invited to conduct just under 1000 festivals and workshops worldwide including an unprecedented four consecutive ACDA national conventions—all with different groups.

 He was acknowledged as an expert in Gregorian chant and has long been recognized for his contributions in the field of sacred music, most notably receiving a Pro Ecclesia et Pontifice, the highest laity award from the papacy in 2013 and was appointed knight of the Order of St Gregory the Great from Pope Paul VI in 1969.

 Biography

 Personal history

-The youngest of five sons born to immigrant parents from what is now Croatia, he was born in Redondo Beach, California where he attended St. James Elementary School.
-Salamunovich recalled a pivotal moment in his life when he was about 8 years old and attended a double feature at the local movie house.
-At the end of both films during a MovieTone newsreel, a story about the buildup of tensions in Europe featured eight bars of a cappella music which so captivated him, he sat through both films again for another four hours just to hear that same music one more time when the newsreel repeated.
-It turned out to be the Sancta Maria portion of the Vittoria Ave Maria which became one of his signature conducting pieces throughout his career.
+The youngest of five sons born to immigrant parents from what is now Croatia, he was born in Redondo Beach, California, where he attended St. James Elementary School.
+Salamunovich recalled a pivotal moment when he was about 8 years old and attended a double feature at the local movie house.
+At the end of both films, during a MovieTone newsreel, a story about the buildup of tensions in Europe featured eight bars of a cappella music which so captivated him, he sat through both films again for another four hours to hear that same music one more time when the newsreel repeated.
+It turned out to be the Sancta Maria portion of the Victoria Ave Maria which became one of his signature conducting pieces throughout his career.
 When a young priest, Father Louis Buechner, arrived at the parish and started a boy's choir, Salamunovich joined and, as he says, "I was hooked."
 This choir sang exclusively in Gregorian chant, and "all we did was sing funerals," he said.
 This early foundation in Gregorian chant, he added, "influenced the music I specialize in, and the techniques I use."

 In 1940, at the age of 13, Salamunovich and his family moved to Hollywood, California, where they joined a new church, Blessed Sacrament, and attended its parochial school.
 The men's and boy's choirs were led by Richard Keys Biggs, the organ teacher of famed choral director Roger Wagner.
-Despite starting in the boy's choir three years older than was typical, Salamunovich impressed Biggs with his tone, and was allowed to join.
+Despite starting in the boy's choir three years older than was typical, Salamunovich impressed Biggs with his tone and was allowed to join.
 He remained in the choir after moving to Hollywood High School the following year.
 At age 14, he began singing with Wagner.